Gravitational Polarizability of Schwarzschild Black Holes: The matching

 Following the approach of \cite{Goldberger:2019sya}, we compute (perturbatively) the semiclassical graviton two-point function with EFT methods and compare it with the results coming from quantum field theory over a Schwarzschild background, which we refer to as the ``full theory.''

-The presence of the BH modifies the Wightman function of the bulk field $\WW_h^{LL'}\equiv \langle h^L(t,\vb{x}) h^{L'}(t',\vb{x}')\rangle_{\text{BH}}$, and these corrections can be computed perturbatively within the \emph{in-in} formalism.
+The presence of the BH modifies the Wightman function of the bulk field $\WW_h^{LL'}\equiv \langle h^L(t,\vb{x}) h^{L'}(t',\vb{x}')\rangle_{\text{BH}}$, and these corrections can be computed perturbatively within the \emph{in-in} formalism in an EFT setup.
 A short overlook of this formalism, as well as the details of our computation, are collected in the appendix \ref{app:g2pw} (see eq. \eqref{eq:2ptinin} in particular).
-The result, accurate to leading-order interactions with the BH, is\footnote{Crucially, we obtain a result that differs from the one reported in eq.
+Here we focus on one specific (radiative) polarization of the gravitational perturbation $h$, obtaining the result the result which is accurate to leading-order interactions with the BH, is\footnote{Crucially, we obtain a result that differs from the one reported in eq.
 (2.21) of \cite{Goldberger:2019sya}: the sign in front of their $\theta$ function should be changed to obtain our result.
 This small modification has important consequences for the matching procedure, as we shall discuss.}

 where by $\langle h^L(x) h^{L'}(x') \rangle_{\text{M}}$ we denote the two-point function in Minkowski space, i.e. without the BH contribution.
-The second term in \eqref{eq:bulk2pt} is evaluated at the spatial coincidence limit $|\vb{x}|=|\vb{x}|'$.
-This bulk two-point function is traditionally computed in the full theory with different boundary conditions, the most famous ones being the \emph{Boulware} (B), the \emph{Unruh} (U), and the \emph{Hartle-Hawking} (HH) states.
+The second term in \eqref{eq:bulk2pt} is evaluated at the spatial coincidence limit $\vb{x}=\vb{x}'$, with $r=|\vb{x}|$.
+This bulk EFT two-point function can be compared to the full theory one, which can be found in literaturery with different boundary conditions, the most common ones being the \emph{Boulware} (B), the \emph{Unruh} (U), and the \emph{Hartle-Hawking} (HH) states.

 From the perspective of quantum field theory over curved spacetimes, such conditions reflect the non-uniqueness of the vacua when Poincaré symmetry is absent \cite{Birrell:1982ix}.
 The states mentioned above correspond, respectively, to the ``no radiation'', the ``only outgoing radiation'', and the ``thermal bath'' boundary conditions.
-Adapting the classical result of \cite{Candelas:1980zt}, the explicit form of our bulk field two-point function can be matched.
-We report the results for the three aforementioned boundary conditions.
+Adapting the classical result of \cite{Candelas:1980zt}, the explicit form of our bulk field two-point function (\ref{eq:bulk2pt}) can be matched to the full thoery ones, which we compute here below for the three aforementioned boundary conditions.